Start your care

 Under the NDIS, SIL is generally funded for people who have higher or ongoing support needs.

-These supports are delivered in the home and are tailored to the person’s goals, preferences, and daily routines.
+These supports are delivered at home and tailored to the person’s goals, preferences, and daily routines.

 Many people use SIL to develop independence, build confidence, and enjoy a home environment that feels calm, consistent, and supportive.